kwrooijen/indy/README.md

 * indy--next    `Next line`

 #### Target functions
 * indy--ends-on `Takes 1 or more strings.
-Returns true of the target line ends with one of the arguments`
+Returns true if the target line ends with one of the arguments`
 * indy--starts-with `Takes 1 or more strings.
-Returns true of the target line starts with one of the arguments`
+Returns true if the target line starts with one of the arguments`
-* indy--contains ``
+* indy--contains `Takes 1 or more strings (regular expression).
+Returns true if the target line contains this regular expression.`
 * indy--indent `Takes optionally 1 integer argument.
-Get the indent level of the target line in space + (argument * tab-width)`
+Get the indent level if the target line in space + (argument * tab-width)`
 * indy--indent-char `Takes no arguments.
 Get the first character of the target line.`

 ### Using the DSL